jlengstorf/lengstorf.com/content/drafts/labels.md

 ### If we leave off the label, we can take only the good parts.

-> Once you label me you negate me.
->
-> **Søren Kierkegaard**

 I love to eat food; it's one of my key motivations for traveling.
 I choose destinations based on how appealing the cuisine sounds.

 But I would _never_ call myself a "foodie".

-And that's okay — I can enjoy all the benefits that being a foodie provides — I can love food, seek out great dining experiences and new flavors and dishes — and avoid all of the bullshit (I don't have to write food reviews, remember all the names of chefs, or give a fuck about using the right terminology to describe what I'm tasting).
-I just get to eat, enjoy it, and go home.
+And that's okay.
+I can love food, seek out great dining experiences and new flavors and dishes — but I can also avoid all of the bullshit (I don't have to write food reviews, remember all the names of chefs, pretend I'm too good to eat fast food sometimes, or give a fuck about using the right terminology to describe what I'm tasting).
+I just eat, enjoy it, and go home.

-I've also taken pieces of tech culture, tattoo culture, music culture, travel culture, and myriad other groups — all with their own labels — that make me the person I am now.
-But I skip the label, and for better or worse that lets me leave behind the pressure, the rules, the bullshit, the externalization of what I stand for.
+I've also adopted parts of tech culture, tattoo culture, music culture, travel culture, and myriad other groups — all with their own labels — that make me the person I am now.
+But I do my best to skip the label, and for better or worse that lets me leave behind the pressure, the rules, the bullshit, the _externalization_ of what I stand for.

 I get to do my best to define myself as _myself_, and not as a patchwork of outsourced identities.

-And I don't even know if that's actually what's happening — honestly, I have no idea if other people are labeling me when they describe me.

 ### Other people may label us, but we should never label ourselves.